Must-See Places and Harbors

 Cuttyhunk Island, The Elisabeth Islands, MA

 You will definitely be shifting gears when you anchor off of Cuttyhunk.
-With a year-round population of under 50 people, this island provides a nearly 360-degree protected harbor with tons of beachfront.
-The Elisabeth islands offer miles of protected waters to explore, whether by dinghy or sail/motorboat.
+With a year-round population under 50, this island provides a nearly 360-degree protected harbor with tons of beachfront.
+The Elisabeth Islands offer miles of protected waters to explore, whether by dinghy or sail/motorboat.

-There isn’t any nightlife to be had on Cuttyhunk, but the town is fun and easy to walk around, and you can always pop into the Cuttyhunk Historical Society to learn about the island’s unique history dating back to the 1600s when Bartholomew Gosnold first visited.
+There isn’t any nightlife to be had on Cuttyhunk.
+Still, the town is fun and easy to walk around, and you can always pop into the Cuttyhunk Historical Society to learn about the island’s unique history.

 Vineyard Haven and Oak Bluffs, Martha’s Vineyard

 Oak Bluffs is just around the corner from Vineyard Haven and is an easy drive or boat trip.
-Steamship Authority ferries arriving from Woods Hole are regularly entering and exiting both Vineyard Haven and Oak Bluffs, so be sure to stay vigilant when crossing their routes.
+Steamship Authority ferries from Woods Hole regularly enter and exit both Vineyard Haven and Oak Bluffs, so stay vigilant when crossing their routes.

-The Flying Horses Carousel in Oak Bluffs is one of the country’s oldest functioning carousels, and not to be missed if you have children in tow.
-You can actually rent out the whole carousel during the months of April, May, September, and October (after normal carousel hours) for birthday parties.
+The Flying Horses Carousel in Oak Bluffs is one of the country’s oldest functioning carousels and is not to be missed if you have children in tow.
+You can rent out the whole carousel during April, May, September, and October (after normal carousel hours) for birthday parties.
 Make sure to try and grab the brass ring as you go around!

 Edgartown, Martha’s Vineyard

-Edgartown is larger than Oak Bluffs and Vineyard Haven, with many more restaurants and shops to choose from.
+Edgartown is larger than Oak Bluffs and Vineyard Haven, with many more restaurants and shops.
 It is a great place to rent a bike.
-And take a spin around the nearby beaches including Katama and South Beach.
+Take a ride around the nearby beaches, including Katama and South Beach.

 Nantucket, MA

 The island is ideal for biking around, considering how flat it is.
-Sankaty Head, Great Point, and Brand Point Lighthouses are great to visit.
+Sankaty Head, Great Point, and Brand Point Lighthouses are great.
 There are also plenty of beaches like Madaket and Dionis.